Trending topics:

 Among the most respected veteran voices in the Houston Astros clubhouse, Jose Altuve continues to carry major influence — and this time, he used his platform to send a clear message to team leadership about Jeremy Peña.

-Jose Altuve #27 of the Houston Astros reacts after a strike out during the eighth inning against the Los Angeles Angels at Daikin Park on April 12, 2025 in Houston, Texas.
+Jose Altuve reacts after a strike out against the Angels on April 12, 2025 in Houston.

-© Getty ImagesJose Altuve #27 of the Houston Astros reacts after a strike out during the eighth inning against the Los Angeles Angels at Daikin Park on April 12, 2025 in Houston, Texas.
+© Getty ImagesJose Altuve reacts after a strike out against the Angels on April 12, 2025 in Houston.

 Jose Altuve knows exactly what the Houston Astros need to stay competitive — and one of the biggest priorities is keeping their best players.
 One of those players is Jeremy Peña, and the Venezuelan star recently delivered a strong message in support of Peña, aimed directly at the team’s GM and owner.